 “When you give talents the freedom and the measure that they need, then you get really authentic Turkish visions and great elevated storytelling,” notes the executive.

-You also get Turkish content that travels widely around the world on the Netflix platform.
+Turkish content also travels widely around the world on the Netflix platform.